Food Travel 27 stories of food around the world

 We were delighted to discover when we returned to Thailand, that laab is a popular dish there too, due to the link between north-eastern Thailand and Laos.
 Since then we eat it both in Thailand and when we go to Thai restaurants abroad.
 We’ve even learned to cook it in Chiang Mai so we can make it at home.

-As I’m sure many of us agree on, the travel experience is never complete without culinary indulgences.
-One thing I always find interesting, besides local food, of course, is trying my favorite types of cuisine in different cities and countries.
+As I’m sure many of us agree, the travel experience is never complete without culinary indulgences.
+One thing I always find interesting, besides local food, of course, is trying my favourite types of cuisine in different cities and countries.
 One of the countries that I hunt down when it comes to food is Turkey.
-(Partially because I can never get enough of fresh yogurt and paprika!)
+(Partially because I can never get enough of fresh yoghurt and paprika!)

 There’s a childish pleasure in eating Fondue; gooey hot melted cheese, the option to dip various condiments in it, and then that cheesy taste which if done right will leave just a subtle hint of wine as an aftertaste.

 The first time I had Fondue was on a cold, snowy, gloomy winter afternoon in a small restaurant somewhere in the Swiss Alps.
 Even though my love for cheese has no bounds I didn’t like it much, primarily because of the excessive wine content in it.

 Over the years I’ve had Fondue at various places around the world, but it wasn’t till last summer when I had it once again, in Switzerland, at the home of a friend, that I appreciated the very nuances of this devilishly tasty Swiss offering.